sumikara/yaksuderma-shopify-ai-theme/.ai/brand-brief.md

 3. That pricing is fair and accessible
 4. That the brand is trustworthy
 5. That customer support is warm and helpful
-6. Main product categories
+6. The six main product collections
-7. Featured products or collections
+7. Featured products or featured collections
 8. How to contact the store for questions or wholesale inquiries

 The homepage should not rely only on a large hero banner.